 Lisa Marie Alatorre, MA is a community organizer, educator, and writer with over 18 years professional work experience from a PIC Abolition and Anti-oppression movement building framework.
 Born and raised in Peoria, Arizona, she is currently based out of rural Rhode Island.
 She is a Queer Femme of Indigenous, Mexican, and Jewish descent.

 Lisa Marie is currently a Lecturer at the University of Massachusetts at Dartmouth’s Crime and Justice Studies department in North Dartmouth, MA.
 Her work as a community organizer and policy advocate have had direct impacts on preserving the rights of people of color and homeless & poor people locally and nationally, including fighting back criminalization, incarceration, and demanding housing and basic needs.
-Some examples of her campaign work, in multi-media form, can be viewed here.
+She has formally worked as a community organizer with movement organizations such as Critical Resistance, the San Francisco Coalition on Homelessness, and the Transformative Justice Law Project in Chicago.
+Examples of her multi-media projects, campaign work, and research publications can be viewed here.

 Her long list of passions include voraciously reading, traveling anywhere, cooking+baking, making/altering clothes, gardening, volunteering, learning, and media-making.

 To contact Lisa Marie, email her at: lisa.alatorre[at]gmail.com